brianmwadime/smutchings.github.io/_posts/2016-08-219-vocab-update-watchos-3-ios-10-and-more.markdown

 **Unlock your Mac**

-An Apple Watch running watchOS 3 can not automatically unlock your Mac running macOS Sierra when nearby.
+An Apple Watch running watchOS 3 can now automatically unlock your Mac running macOS Sierra when nearby.
 No longer type in your password every time.

 ## iOS 10